 If you’re currently switching between different applications and manually entering the same data into multiple systems, there is another way.
 Automation takes those dull and unproductive tasks to free-up staff to focus on high-value responsibilities.
 A word of caution, make sure you chose a system that seamlessly integrates with all major financial systems, databases and Enterprise Resource Planning (ERP) systems.
 To learn more about integrations, click here.

 8. Approval Workflows

-Create approval timers, alerts and clearly see where an invoice is sitting.
+Automation allows you to create approval timers, alerts, and clearly see where an invoice is sitting.
 No one knows your requirements better than you do, and a powerful platform allows you to keep it that way.

 9. Tap into Talent

 Contrary to popular belief, automation isn’t replacing human workers.
 Even though the myth has been dispelled for many years, the doubt still lingers.
 Automation actually does the complete opposite than the fear-mongering headlines would have you believe.
 It enables your staff to upskill and embrace their talents to focus on high-value tasks and allows automation to complete the mundane and manual routines.

 In fact, automation is a popular choice amongst employees, according to Gartner research.
 The study showed 52% of workers would rather work with AI as a “proactive assistant”.